JadeMaveric/patronus/README.md

 # patronus
 A browser extension that listens to your gMeets for you.
 And notifies you if something important is mentioned

-## Known bugs
-* The browser bar UI doesn't update itself with the current state of the backend script.
-It keeps resetting everytime it's closed.
-This is merely a UI bug.
-The bckground script that listens and notifies works as expected.
-This will be fixed in the 1.0 release.

 ---
 MIT License